ashupp/SFX-100-Modbus/README.md

 **You have been warned!**

 # Installation
-Do not click on Download on this page.
-Download the file from the releases page! https://github.com/ashupp/SFX-100-Modbus/releases
+Do not click on the green Download button on this page.
+This would download the sources only.
+Download the files from the releases page instead or by clicking links below.
+https://github.com/ashupp/SFX-100-Modbus/releases

 [Download latest Simfeedback Modbus Extension Here](https://github.com/ashupp/SFX-100-Modbus/releases/latest/download/ModBusExtension.zip)